ambrop72/aprinter/README.md

 The service allows you to configure the firmware, and will build it at your request.
 It should work with any modern web browser, and the only step that needs to be done locally is uploading the firmware to the board.
 If you want to, you can run the service locally, as described next.

-A prerequisite is the [Nix package manager](http://nixos.org/nix/) running on Linux.
+A prerequisite for running locally is the [Nix package manager](http://nixos.org/nix/) running on Linux.
+If you're not familiar with Nix, please use the installer, not distribution packages.

-The service will then be available at `http://127.0.0.1:4000/`.
+After you perform the commands below, the service will be available at `http://127.0.0.1:4000/`.

 ```
 nix-build nix/ -A aprinterService -o ~/aprinter-service